 Some of you may have read my blogs on SharePoint testing, I wrote several blogs on the topic such as SharePoint test and Quality Assurance – Testing SharePoint out of the Box Part 3.
-Often overlooked, any complex product that requires the amount of configuration and infrastructure that SharePoint does must be tested and tested ongoing especially when migrating between versions because of the user interface, data and security policy impacts especially when migrating to Office 365.
+Often overlooked or under funded, testing is very important to minimizing Business and IT risk because of the user interface differences, user training impacts, custom code/templates, data and security policy impacts.

 The blog will focus on the creating your test plan, test cases, report and presenting the results to manage expectations and correct any faults.
 Where possible I will provide documented example templates you can use to kick start you’re testing.